SiruiLuo/casa0019-BOOC/Readme.md

 To align with the overall theme and the physical device's style, the digital dashboard was created using Unity software.
 A vintage aesthetic was chosen, consistent with the book-like appearance of the physical device, aiming to provide users with a cohesive and immersive experience.
 The dashboard features a panel with dimensions of 190mm x 260mm, primarily in wood and beige tones.
 Its core components include a Pie Chart, Line Chart, Maps, Date and Time Display, Text Prompts, and Library Names.

 They are designed to listen to MQTT's real-time messages from the physical device, ensuring that data is obtained instantly and can react in sync with the physical one.
 The Pie Chart dynamically visualizes the seat status, and the Line chart displays average occupancy trends over time.
-The Maps section attempts to provide users with accurate seating layouts.
-At the same time, both the Time section and TextMeshPros detailing the number of seats are displayed in a clear and concise way.

  <p align="center">
   <img src="Images/AR Booc.png" alt="Pic.7: Index Page Design" width="300">